mmbman/Katagiri/1979-08-08-Diamond-Sutra-Giving-and-Non-Covetousness.md

 >
 > (From "Buddhist Wisdom: The Diamond Sutra and the Heart Sutra" by Edward Conze, pp. 34-35, immediately following the passage quoted in the previous talk.)

 The commentary by Conze here is very interesting.
-Let me read (it) first:
+Let me read [it] first:

 > The merit to be derived from giving depends, among other things, on the preciousness of the gift, and the quality of the recipient.
 The gift consists of the seven precious things, mentioned also at chapter 11, 19, 28, 32a.
 They are gold, silver, lapis lazuli, coral, gems, diamonds, and pearls.
-When this most previous of all material gifts is given in abundance to the Tathagatas, who are the most exalted persons of all, then this act of giving produces a quite exceptional amount of merit.
+When this most precious of all material gifts is given in abundance to the Tathagatas, who are the most exalted persons of all, then this act of giving produces a quite exceptional amount of merit.
 This sounds strange to modern ears.
 The Tathagatas have all they need, they certainly can make no use of all this gold, silver, etc., and so how could this gift benefit them?
 Would it not be very much more to the point to relieve the sufferings of those who are in want, and to give them what they need, and what they would use so gladly?
 Is there not a complete and callous disregard of the poor in the Buddhist statement that the best gift is that which is given by the dispassionate to the dispassionate?
 Common sense as we understand it must withhold its approval from this statement.
 Some meditation on the subject is perhaps called for, and it will be all the more fruitful when preceded and accompanied by actual acts of generosity.

 ##### 4:20

-In Mahayana Buddhism, perfection of giving is one of the most important practices for us, because it is one of the six Paramitas.
-Giving is the first item of the six Paramitas.
-But in primitive Buddhism, the most important practice for Buddhists is to view in the proper way; to view the world, the human world, human beings, in proper way.
+In Mahayana Buddhism, [the] perfection of giving is one of the most important practices for us, because it is one of the six [paramitas](https://en.wikipedia.org/wiki/Pāramitā).
+Giving is the first item of the six paramitas.
+But in primitive Buddhism, the most important practice for Buddhists is to view in the proper way; to view the world, the human world, human beings, in [the] proper way.
 Which is one of the Eightfold Noble Truths (Eightfold Path).
 But in Mahayana, the practice which is important is a little bit different from primitive Buddhism, it is giving.
 First important thing is to practice perfection of giving.

 If you read Mahayana Buddhist scriptures, very often they say, "give offerings decorated with seven precious treasures to Tathagatas, to Arhats, to noble enlightened men."
-Very often in that way.
+Very often [they speak] in that way.
 So according to modern sense, it doesn't make sense whether to give.
 Why don't give an offering consisting of seven jewels – gold, silver, et cetera – to the poor?
 But if you understand in that way about the practice of giving, it's pretty difficult to understand the real spirit of Mahayana Buddhism.
 That's why Conze says, "Some meditation on the subject is perhaps called for, and it will be all the more fruitful when preceded and accompanied by actual acts of generosity."
 I would like to talk about this point of view tonight.

 ##### 7:44

 Dogen Zen Master says, giving is not to covet.
-This is the meaning of giving, practice of giving: not to covet.
-More or less, we are very covetous – not only to the money, not only to the material, but to the psychological or mental situation, whatever they are, we are very covetous.
+This is the meaning of [the] practice of giving: not to covet.
+More or less, we are very covetous – not only to money, not only to the material, but to the psychological or mental situations, whatever they are, we are very covetous.
 To be covetous means to try to take something in your hand always.
-Try to get more, always try to get from.
-Not giving something to others, try to get something from others always.
+Try to get more, always try to get [something] from [them].
+Not giving something to others, [but] trying to get something from others, always.
 This is covetousness.

 This is very common, very common in the human world.
 That's why we fight each-other always.
 Arguments, disputes; finally, we fight.
-Finally... we are living separately, and what is the term I use always – *[he struggles for the term]* divorce. *[laughter]* It very often happens in this world.
+Finally... we are living separately, and what is the term I use always – *[he struggles for the term]* – divorce. *[laughter]* It very often happens in this world.

 That's why Dogen Zenji says the practice of giving is not to covet.
 This is very important.
 Here is a very interesting poem by Rainer Maria Rilke.
 This is just a piece of a poem by him in the late years of his life: